United Nations Conference on Trade and Development - Explained

 UNCTAD was established in 1964 by the United Nations General Assembly and is a constituent of the UN Secretariat.
 UNCTADs headquarters are located in Geneva, Switzerland and employs around 500 staff members.
 Besides, the organization also has offices in New York and Addis Ababa.

-A Little more on United Nations Conference on Trade and Development (UNCTAD)
+What does the United Nations Conference on Trade and Development Do?

 The primary goal of UNCTAD is to maximize the trade, investment and development opportunities of developing economies and support their efforts to integrate into the world economy on a fair footing.
 The organization seeks to achieve this goal by providing analysis, facilitating consensus-building, and offering technical assistance to developing economies in order to set them off on the path of inclusive and sustainable development.
 UNCTAD delivers in four major areas: